Invoke mysql-test-run.pl in the

 Instructs valgrind to use callgrind.

 Check test cases for side effects.
-This is done by checking system state before and after each test case; if there is any difference, a warning to that effect will be written, but the test case will not be marked as failed because of it.
+This is done by checking the system state before and after each test case; if there is any difference, a warning to that effect is written, but the test case is not marked as failed because of it.
 This check is enabled by default.
+To disable it, use the

 Clean up the